 Over the course of five days at the Hammer Museum and Franklin D. Murphy Sculpture Garden on the UCLA campus, students build museum literacy while supporting selected Common Core standards and strengthening essential 21st century skills—creativity, critical thinking, and communication.

 CRH is a unique collaboration between the Hammer Museum, the Visual and Performing Arts Education Program (VAPAE) in the UCLA School of the Arts & Architecture, and selected Title I public school teachers.
 This partnership gives students unprecedented access to art education experts while rooting the experience in the individual who knows the students best—their classroom teacher.

-CRH is a recipient of the 2016 Superintendent's Award for Excellence in Museum Education.
+CRH is a recipient of the 2019 EdCom Award for Excellence in Programming from the American Alliance of Museums and the the 2016 Superintendent's Award for Excellence in Museum Education.
 The award competition is a joint project of the California Association of Museums and the Office of the State Superintendent of Public Instruction.

 Learn about the 2014 program on the Hammer blog post, What Happens When You Go to School at an Art Museum.

 Classroom-in-Residence at the Hammer (CRH) is made possible through the generosity of the Anthony & Jeanne Pritzker Family Foundation.
 CRH has also received funding from The Rosalinde and Arthur Gilbert Foundation, Resnick Foundation, and the UCLA School of the Arts and Architecture.